WHAT IS WE SHALL OVERCOME?

 WHO RUNS ‘WE SHALL OVERCOME’?

 There is no organisation behind this.
 It is steered by a community of volunteers who created the idea, the logo, the website etc. But each gig and event is independently run and promoted locally.
 No money comes through ‘We Shall Overcome’, the causes that are supported are chosen locally by individual promoters and everything raised locally stays local.

 IS IT AFFILIATED TO A POLITICAL PARTY, TRADE UNION OR CAMPAIGN GROUP?

 No this is absolutely not PARTY political but it is a progressive political movement because we oppose austerity policies.
 We have Socialists, Labourites, Greens, Communists, Anarchists, Trade Unionists, Punks, Mods, Folk singers, Bikers, Hippies, Bass players, and even peer-led demarchists.
 This is just a bunch of people standing together in defiance of austerity politics in the UK, while trying to do some good for our communities and each other.

 BY SUPPORTING FOODBANKS AREN’T YOU JUST PART OF THE PROBLEM?

 This is a valid argument and one we have listened to and understand.
 We want to eradicate foodbanks not sustain them.
 But whilst there are people in our local communities who are hungry we feel it is the right thing to do to lend them our help.
 However in order to eradicate them we must also campaign and carry out other action to end the policies that have led to the explosion in foodbanks.
 We hope to also encourage that activity through We Shall Overcome.

 Since 2015 thousands of people worked together to organise gigs and events around the country with the purpose of uniting in the face of a government whose agenda they opposed.
 The gigs were both a show of solidarity and a means to offer practical help to those affected by the policies of austerity.
 Many gigs supported local food banks or other projects designed to get help directly to people in need.
-Since we started in 2015 we estimate there have been 750 gigs in 142 towns across 9 countries on 3 continents, raising an estimated £350,000 of cash, food, clothing and bedding for those at the sharp end of austerity cuts.
+Since we started in 2015 we estimate there have been over 1000 gigs raising an estimated £500,000 of cash, food, clothing and bedding for those at the sharp end of austerity cuts.